scmacoll/clean-snippets/README.md

 4. **Copy or Clear**: Users can immediately copy the cleaned code to their clipboard or clear the text area to start over.
 The application provides visual confirmation for these actions.

 ## Installation
+### Web
 No installation is necessary for the web application.
 Users need to navigate to the hosted website URL - https://cleansnippets.com/.
+### Mac App (M chip)
+To install the Mac application, follow these steps:

+1. Navigate to the [Releases](https://github.com/scmacoll/clean-snippets/releases) page of this GitHub repository.
+2. Look for the latest release and download the `.dmg` file associated with it.
+3. Once downloaded, open the `.dmg` file.
+4. Drag the application icon to your Applications folder to install the app.
+5. Open your Applications folder and double-click on the app to run it.

+Note: You might need to allow the application to run in your System Preferences if you get a security warning upon the first launch.
+This is common for applications downloaded outside of the Mac App Store.

+---
 Developers who wish to contribute to or modify the application's source code can clone the repository to their local machine.

 ```bash